mrshumphrey3251-ai/project-ebony-spec/README.md

 ## 🔒 ACCESS PROTOCOLS: The Private Deployment Repository

 The mission of Project Ebony is to build a 100% ADA-compliant autonomous farm for disabled veterans, aged-out foster youth, and vulnerable populations.
 This requires infrastructure that absolutely never fails.

 I am actively looking for serious strategic partners, capital investors, and elite hardware engineers to finalize the physical deployment of this grid.

-If you are actively deploying infrastructure in an agricultural, maritime, or heavy industrial environment, or if you are bringing capital to scale this bare-metal solution, you may request access to the **Private Deployment Repository** (containing the physical wiring schematics, bare-metal integration scripts, and final edge node keys).
+If you are actively deploying infrastructure in an agricultural, maritime, or heavy industrial environment, or if you are bringing capital to scale this bare-metal solution, you may request access to the Private Deployment Repository (containing the physical wiring schematics, bare-metal integration scripts, and final edge node keys).

 **To request access:**
-1. Do not ask me to tokenize this or put it on a public blockchain.
+1. Do **not** ask me to tokenize this or put it on a public blockchain.
-2. Message me directly on LinkedIn linkedin.com/in/jeffery-humphrey-1671b53b3 or at humphreyvirtualfarm@gmail.com.
+2. Message me directly on LinkedIn: [linkedin.com/in/jeffery-humphrey-1671b53b3](https://linkedin.com/in/jeffery-humphrey-1671b53b3) or at [humphreyvirtualfarm@gmail.com](mailto:humphreyvirtualfarm@gmail.com).
 3. State your operational background, what physical hardware you are working with, and exactly why you need the integration keys.

-The code holds the line.
-The physical iron requires a partnership.
+**The code holds the line.
+The physical iron requires a partnership.**